Q: When I try and import a video it says I need Quicktime, however after installing QT it still gives me the same message ?

 Sometimes installing an older version of Quicktime for Windows will fix compatibility problems with Sony Vegas Pro and Sony Movie Studio Platinum.

 Apple has dropped support for Quicktime on Windows 10 and Windows 8.1 computers.
-If you try to install the latest version of Quicktime 7.7.9 on Windows 10/8.1, it will not work.
+If you try to install the latest version of Quicktime 7.7.9 on Windows 10/8.1, it may not work.
 The solution is to install Quicktime 7.6, which will work.

 If you are still using Windows Vista or Windows 7, Quicktime 7.7.9 should work OK for you.
 If you experience any problems at all, the best solution is to install Quicktime 7.6.